Microscopic quasifission dynamics of the ${}^{54}\text{Cr}+{}^{243}\text{Am}$ reaction: RESULTS AND DISCUSSION

 The clear shift from the octupole-deformed configuration around $Z \approx 88$ and $N \approx 136$ observed at intermediate energies to the spherical configuration around $Z \approx 82$ and $N \approx 126$ at higher energies explicitly illustrates the energy dependence of shell effects.
 This transition parallels the shape evolution with temperature predicted in nuclear structure studies~\cite{zhang2017}, suggesting that the octupole shell effects are more vulnerable to thermal damping and diminish at higher excitation energies, thereby allowing the reaction to be steered by the more resilient spherical shell closure.
 Collectively, these findings reveal that the reaction is governed not only by the interplay between the spherical and deformed shells of the complementary partners but also by the evolution of the dominant shell structure with incident energy.
-Understanding this dependence is critical for optimizing the synthesis of SHE, as QF is the primary hindrance to fusion.
-Our results suggest that by carefully selecting the incident energy, one might avoid energy windows that strongly favor shell-driven QF.
-For instance, based on our analysis of the tip-tip configuration, the region around $E_{\text{c.m.}} \approx 226$~MeV, where the steering influence of shell effects appears to be suppressed, might represent an optimal candidate.
-While the precise optimal energy may shift when considering integration over all orientations, operating in such a window could potentially diminish the competition from the QF channel, thereby enhancing the relative fusion probability and increasing the likelihood of synthesizing element 119.
+Understanding this dependence is important for SHE synthesis, as QF is the primary hindrance to fusion.
+Our results suggest that, by carefully selecting the incident energy, one may reduce the tendency toward strongly shell-driven QF.
+For instance, within the present tip-tip analysis with the SLy5 functional, the region around $E_{\text{c.m.}} \approx 226$~MeV emerges as an interesting candidate region for reduced shell-driven QF, since the steering influence of shell effects appears to be relatively weakened there, while the corresponding excitation energy remains relatively low, which may be more favorable for the survival of the compound nucleus against fission.

+However, the present energy-window feature should be interpreted as a channel-specific observation rather than a definitive optimization of the beam energy.
+In particular, it has been identified only for the tip-tip orientation, whereas the side-related orientations contribute more to the total yield.
+A systematic energy-dependent study of projectile-side orientations will therefore be needed to establish whether a similar feature persists in the side-dominated channels.
+We also note that the present observation has been obtained with the SLy5 functional, and its robustness with respect to the choice of energy density functional remains to be examined in future work.